peter9825/ResumeBuilder/README.md

 Requirements

-Python 3
+-Python 3
-Pycharm IDE
+-Pycharm IDE
-pip updated to latest version
+-pip updated to latest version
-google.generativeai library (pip install google-generativeai) API key found in secrets.txt file
+-google.generativeai library (pip install google-generativeai) -API key found in secrets.txt file

 Running the Program

-Open the project in Pycharm IDE ensure that you have the google.generativeai library installed ensure that you have the secrets.txt file in the project files (API key included) Run the program, it should output the resume on the command line and save it as a text file in the project directory.
+-Open the project in Pycharm IDE
+-ensure that you have the google.generativeai library installed -ensure that you have the secrets.txt file in the project files (API key included) -Run the program, it should output the resume on the command line and save it as a text file in the project directory.